wallarm/product-documentation/docs/latest/installation/connectors/cloudflare.md

     ![Attacks in the interface][attacks-in-ui-image]

     If the Wallarm node mode is set to [blocking](../../admin-en/configure-wallarm-mode.md) and the traffic flows in-line, the request will also be blocked.

+## Upgrading the Cloudflare worker

+To upgrade the deployed Cloudflare worker to a [newer version](code-bundle-inventory.md#cloudflare):

+1. Proceed to Wallarm Console → **Security Edge** → **Connectors** → **Download code bundle** and download the updated Wallarm Cloudflare code bundle.

+    If running a self-hosted node, contact sales@wallarm.com to get the updated code bundle.
+1. Replace the code in your deployed Cloudflare worker with the updated bundle.

+    Preserve the existing values for parameters like `wallarm_node`, `wallarm_mode`, and others.
+1. **Deploy** the updated functions.

+Worker upgrades may require a Wallarm node upgrade, especially for major version updates.
+See the [Wallarm Native Node changelog](../../updating-migrating/native-node/node-artifact-versions.md) for release updates and upgrade instructions.
+Regular node updates are recommended to avoid deprecation and simplify future upgrades.